Growing New Brunswick

-In July 2017, Students and chaperones will travel from New Brunswick to China, where they will spend time at the Beijing, Qingdao, Harbin, Guiyang, Xi'an, Lanzhou, Hefei and Shenzhen Concord Colleges of Sino-Canada.
+In July 2019, Students and chaperones will travel from New Brunswick to China, where they will spend time at the Beijing, Hefei, Xi’an, Hunan Concord Colleges Colleges of Sino-Canada.

 The College will organize a program consisting of classroom instruction including introductory courses in Chinese culture, visit major cultural and historic sites.
 At the same time, Chinese students will be taking part in an English language program.
 Activities will be scheduled so that New Brunswick and Chinese students can join together in activities, to reinforce skills in both languages.

 Through the Winter Camp Program, Chinese students, from one of the campuses of the Concord College of Sino-Canada, come to New Brunswick for a week in early February.
 They stay with a host